- Device42-Jira (Self-Hosted) Integration

 - Downloading the Device42 - Atlassian Jira CMDB Connector

-- Synchronize Device42 data with JIRA manually or automatically.
+- Synchronize select Device42 data with Jira, automatically (and/or manually)

-- Automate workflow with validators / conditions based on the Device42 custom
+- Automate common IT workflow with validators and conditional functions, based on the Device42 custom field values

 The Device42 add-on is the part of Atlassian Marketplace, so you can easily install it using the UPM [Universal Plugin Manager].
 The add-on’s search capability is provided by JIRA from the JIRA search box.
 However, if you have some specific environment that blocks JIRA from access to the internet it is possible to install Device42 plugin manually.
 Please note that the plugin requires a stable connection between the server hosting your JIRA application instance, and your Device42 application instance to operate properly.